 However, a number of novel, digital non-invasive methods now exist which have the potential to increase search efficiency and accuracy, permit access to difficult and/or dangerous environments, create a more accurate record of buried or concealed evidence and provide more effective means of presenting evidence in Court.

-Dr Caroline Sturdy Colls will lead the Dig For-Arch project, which will develop and apply novel digital recording methods from archaeology and games technology to complex criminal investigations.
-Dante Abate, an experienced researcher with a background in digital archaeology, will join the Staffordshire University team to work on the project.
-The project, funded by a 182.000 Euro EU Marie Sklodowska-Curie grant, will aim to change the way in which buried and concealed evidence is analysed at crime scenes through these new techniques and through an associated programme of training and support for specialists and professionals working in this area.
+Professor Caroline Sturdy Colls led the Dig For-Arch project, which developed and applied novel digital recording methods from archaeology and games technology to complex criminal investigations.
+Dante Abate, an experienced researcher with a background in digital archaeology, joined the Staffordshire University team to work on the project.
+The project, funded by a 182.000 Euro EU Marie Sklodowska-Curie grant, aimed to change the way in which buried and concealed evidence is analysed at crime scenes through these new techniques and through an associated programme of training and support for specialists and professionals working in this area.

 “Traditional means of documenting, sketching and photographing crime scenes can be laborious and they do not provide data outputs suitable for presentation in Court to non-experts.
 A number of novel, digital non-invasive methods now exist which have the potential to increase search efficiency and accuracy, permit access to difficult and/or dangerous environments, create a more accurate record of buried or concealed evidence and provide more effective means of presenting evidence in Court”.

-One technique that is being trialed is the use of virtual reality (VR) motion capture headsets used in the gaming industry.
-This method could be used to allow the Police, barristers and jurors to “visit” scenes without actually travelling there.
-Experts from the Games Design department at Staffordshire University are collaborating on the project, bringing their expertise in virtual reality to crime scene investigation.
+Another technique that was trialled was the use of virtual reality (VR) motion capture headsets used in the gaming industry.
+This method can be used to allow the Police, barristers and jurors to “visit” scenes without actually travelling there.
+Experts from the Games Design department at Staffordshire University collaborated on the project, bringing their expertise in virtual reality to crime scene investigation.

-Researchers will also work collaboratively with industry leaders in laser scanning – Advanced Laser Imaging – and UK Police Forces.
-They will work in particular with Staffordshire Police, who formed a Forensic Partnership with the Forensic and Crime Science department earlier this year.
+Researchers worked collaboratively with industry leaders in laser scanning – Advanced Laser Imaging – and UK Police Forces.
+They worked with Staffordshire Police, who formed a Forensic Partnership with the Forensic and Crime Science department in 2016.